-KCS can be caused by many factors and either one or both eyes may be affected.
-The most common cause of dry eye is an immune-mediated disease.
-This means that for unknown reasons, your dog’s body has decided to attack the nictitans and lacrimal glands in your dog’s eyelid, resulting in the destruction of the portion of the glands that produce tears.
+Many factors can cause KCS, and in it, either or both eyes may be affected.
+The most common cause of dry eye is an immune-mediated disease; this means that for unknown reasons, your dog’s body has decided to attack the nictitans and lacrimal glands in your dog’s eyelid, destroying the portion of the glands that produce tears.

-KCS is a fairly common disease affecting dogs’ eyes with certain breeds predisposed.
+KCS is a fairly common disease affecting dogs’ eyes, with certain breeds predisposed.
 The English Bulldog, West Highland White Terrier, American Cocker Spaniel, Lhasa Apso, Shih Tzu, Pug, Miniature Schnauzer, and Yorkshire Terrier all appear to be predisposed to develop dry eye.

 During that Examination, first, a small white strip of paper may be applied to your dog’s eye.
 This is called a Schirmer Tear Test and is a measure of tear production.
-Dogs with dry eye will produce less than 15 mm of tears in a one-minute test.
-Following a tear test, a yellow dye may be placed in your dog’s eye to evaluate for a corneal ulcer which can occur secondary to KCS.
+Dogs with dry eyes will produce less than 15 mm of tears in a one-minute test.
+Following a tear test, a yellow dye may be placed in your dog’s eye to evaluate for a corneal ulcer, which can occur secondary to KCS.

-Jeffrey Stupine, V.M.D
+Jeffrey Stupine, V.M.D.

 Medical Director, World of Animals Veterinary Hospitals